The V Neckline

 You’re looking at the Meghan Markle neckline of wedding dresses.
 Its origin is from the French bateau which means boat, perhaps why it is also known as the ‘Boat Neck’.
 A traditional Bateau neckline will have the same depth in the front as in the back.
 However, with modern taste influencing wedding dress designs, many gowns with this neckline will have a shallow depth at the front and a much deeper cut in the back.
 The India (18318) dress from our Victoria Jane collection is a beautiful example.

 Much like its name, this neckline falls off the shoulder and like the Bataeu is great for brides looking to showcase their collarbones and shoulders.
-This is a very sexy look, take a look at style 69301 Nicolette and you’ll see exactly what we mean.
+This is a very sexy look.

 Now that you’re well informed about all the various necklines to choose from take a look around our site and use the helpful neckline filters.